Search

 Mosaic in form of snakeMosaic in form of a serpent

-Info on serpentine designsInformation on Aboriginal mosaid designs
+Info on serpentine designsInformation on Aboriginal mosaic designs

-We continued down the road which formed the T-Junction which was undergoing some repairs along the way.
-This was a circuit road which brought us back to the State Highway which followed to the town of Pinjarra, a small town and not far from its centre was a park with a suspension bridge over the Murray River.
-It was built by the army and opened in 1985 and it has some lovely mosaics depicting life of the aboriginals.
-The park in which the bridge is located is a beautiful spot for picnics or just a quiet place to sit and relax.
+We continued down the road, which formed the T-Junction which was undergoing some repairs, along the way.
+This was a circuit road which brought us back to the State Highway which led to the town of Pinjarra, a small town and, not far from its centre, was a park with a suspension bridge over the Murray River.
+It was built by the army and opened in 1985.
+It has some lovely mosaics depicting life of the aboriginals.
+The park, in which the bridge is located, is a beautiful spot for picnics or just a quiet place to sit and relax.

 Punjarrah suspension bridgeChris and Vicky on the suspension bridge